 About the Artists

 Ever since I was in Kindergarten, I have been drawing in incredible detail.
 I used to wow my parents and teachers when I drew NASCAR's down to the bolts on the hood.
 My skill improved through sketching through long meetings my mom dragged me to, and from lessons from my nice neighbor who is an artist, as well as others who have been nice enough to give me tips and tricks.
 I get my inspiration from the video games I play, just as I was inspired by racing as a toddler.
 Sonic the Hedgehog and the Metroid games are some of my favorites.
-My sister is helping me to grow and sell my art.
-I was also home-schooled, and plan to study art at Pueblo Community College.
+I hope to be able to create video games of my own design in the near future.
+I was also home-schooled, and I now study Mass Communications at Pueblo Community College, and I will be transferring to CSU-Pueblo in January 2022 to continue with Media Communications.

 Why just be a protagonist in a video game when you can draw them and create new worlds for them?
 Sitting through the many long meetings my mom attended, I had plenty of opportunity to sketch my favorite characters from games.
 Mostly I drew Sonic the Hedgehog.
 As the years progressed, I began to draw more characters.
 Eventually I expanded my mediums from markers to colored pencils.
 Later, with a lot of coaxing, I began to paint.
 Now I am able to enjoy creating digital art on my iPad.